pnojai/cloudten/README.md

 # cloudten
+## Mission statement
-Mission statement: CloudTen explores cloud technologies and builds a framework for an IT consulting practice.
+CloudTen explores cloud technologies and builds a framework for an IT consulting practice.